NeoBowling/2143-OOP-Fall-24/Assignments/StudyGuide2/README.md

  ? (choose the best answer)\
 What is the output of the previous code snippet?\
 Depending on your previous answer, is there anything you could do to either make it work (if you thought it was broken) or make it print the "other" output without altering main?\ \question Encapsulation v Abstraction: Use the answer sheet to answer. label each question with an A for abstraction or E for encapsulation.
 Hides certain methods from users of the class by protecting them or making them private.
+Data Specifiers, Private/ Protected keywords
 Hides whether an array or linked list is used.
 Solves problem at implementation level.
-Wraps code and data together.
+Wraps code and data together. - Class
 Is focused mainly on what should be done.
 Is focused on how it should be done.
 Helps developers to design projects more easily.